 RESIDENTIAL AND COMMERCIAL INSPECTIONS

-When buying a home or building, your purchase agreement allows you to perform several inspections prior to closing.
+When buying a home or building, your purchase agreement allows you to perform any number of inspections prior to closing.
 Your main pre-purchase inspection is one of the most important contingencies and since a home or commercial property is often one of the biggest investments one can make, the inspection can and should be more than just another stage in the process.

 (Don't Let This Happen to You)